eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 ## Authentication

 The MQTT adapter by default requires clients (devices or gateway components) to authenticate during connection establishment.
-The adapter supports both the authentication based on the username/password provided in an MQTT CONNECT packet as well as client certificate based authentication as part of a TLS handshake for that purpose.
+The adapter supports both authentication based on the username/password provided in an MQTT CONNECT packet as well as client certificate based authentication as part of a TLS handshake for that purpose.

 The adapter tries to authenticate the device using these mechanisms in the following order